jecki/DHParser/documentation_src/manuals/04_compile.rst

         transformer and compiler in sequence on a source text.
 In other words, it runs the "standard-pipeline" on the source text.

+   * :py:func:`compile.full_compile`: Like :py:func:`compile.compile_source` but
+        also runs any post-processing stages beyond the compilation.

    * :py:func:`compile.process_tree`: Calls a compiler on a given tree only if the tree does not already had any fatal errors in a previous processing stage.
 This function is syntactic sugar to allow allow writing sequences